mrvn/RaspberryPi-baremetal/007-licensed-to-chill/README.md

 In the last demo the exception vector was introduced to catch and explain misbehaving code.
 But that also opens up the way to catch and handle interrupts.
-This demo uses the timer interrupt to turn the LEDs on the Raspberry Pi on and off at precise intervals.
+This demo uses the timer interrupt to display the time since boot and turn the LEDs on the Raspberry Pi on and off at precise intervals.
 Yes, you read right, LEDs, plural.
 The power LED on the Raspberry Pi 2 can be software controlled to if the GPIO pins are reconfigured a bit.

 Background
 ==========